CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

     ![](../images/cdn-nat-lab2-e21-g30.png)

-1. Open a new broswer and browse to the IP address you identified in the previous step.
+1. Open a new browser and browse to the IP address you identified in the previous step.

 1. Ensure the **Welcome to nginx!** page displays.